Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_BiogenCO2.rst

 `SUEWS_BiogenCO2.txt` provides the parameters needed to model the Biogenic CO2 characteristics of vegetation surfaces.

+..
+DON'T manually modify the csv file below
+.. as it is always automatically regenrated by each build

 .. csv-table::
   :file: csv-table/SUEWS_BiogenCO2.csv
   :header-rows: 1